ansys/ansys-api-cfx/README.md

 python -m build
 ```

-This will create both the source distribution containing just the protofiles
-along with the wheel containing the protofiles and build Python interface
+This will create the source distribution and the wheel containing the protofiles and Python
-files.
+interface files.

 #### Manual Deployment